Expected Graduation Term

 Graduation Application Process

 Submission of a graduation application is a requirement for graduation.
-Completion of the graduation application also prompts the office of the registrar to conduct a graduation audit.
-Graduation applications are typically due within a week of the start of your final term but students should check the academic calendar for official deadlines.
-Graduate students have the ability to submit graduation applications as soon as advance registration begins for their final semester.
+Completion of the graduation application prompts the Office of the Registrar to conduct a graduation audit.
 Following submission of your graduation application and registration for your final semester, our office will conduct a graduation audit and you will be notified (via Dominican email) if there are any deficiencies that impede your ability to graduate.
-If you are eligible to graduate, based on earned and currently enrolled coursework, a "Prospective Graduate" hold will be placed on your account and you can assume that you are on track to confer your degree.
+If you are eligible to graduate, based on earned and currently enrolled coursework, a "Prospective Graduate" hold will be placed on your account and you will receive confirmation from our office by email that you are on track to graduate.

 Graduation Audit Information

 Upon submission of the graduation application, your academic record is thoroughly examined in the Office of the Registrar to determine if you will have completed all courses required for your degree by the end of your final term (based on earned and currently enrolled coursework).
 Your record will be reviewed to identify anything that may be missing from your core curriculum requirements, major and minor requirements, or total credit requirement.
 Based on the results of your graduation audit, one of the holds listed below will be placed on your account.
 Graduation audits are typically completed by the add/drop deadline of your final semester.
 This allows students time to make schedule changes within the add/drop period if any deficiencies are found.
 Students are encouraged to submit graduation applications early in the period between advance registration and the first day of classes to ensure their audit will be complete before the add/drop deadline.